 Otsego 2000 is grateful for all inquiries; planned gifts of any size have an impact and are invaluable in helping future generations for years to come.

-To notify us of your legacy gift and to join the Cooper Circle, please contact Ellen Pope, Executive Director, at director@otsego2000.org.
+To notify us of your legacy gift, please contact Ellen Pope, Executive Director, at director@otsego2000.org.
 She can also be reached for questions at (607) 547-8881.

 Otsego 2000 is grateful to our institutional partners, foundations, businesses, and government agencies: